MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/cwindow-class.md

 ### <a name="remarks"></a>Açıklamalar

-`GetDescendantWindow`yalnızca hemen alt öğe olan pencereleri değil, tüm alt pencere ağacını arar.
+`GetDescendantWindow`, yalnızca hemen alt öğe olan pencereleri değil, tüm alt pencere ağacını arar.

 ##  <a name="getdlgcontrol"></a>CWindow:: Getdlcontrol